 What is the Council's involvement in the Mau Whenua court case?

 We are not party to any proceedings relating to the sale of land by Port Nicholson Block Settlement Trust at Shelly Bay.
-This is a private matter which is separate to the sale and lease of Council's land.

 What is the status of the Shelly Bay Review?